 Context

 The goal was to automate enough of the sourcing workflow that an employer no longer needed to be a trained recruiter to find good candidates.
 The same users already had a manual, keyword driven sourcing product one tab away.
-They had no priors for how much to trust an agent, where to give it control, or how to reason about its decisions.
+Along the way, we challenged our assumptions and learned how employers built trust in automated products.

 Halfway through the project, the CEO moved the timeline up by two months.
 That compressed our learning window and forced us to discover, design, and build a product with a new process playbook.